-A lot of audiologists and hearing aid specialists offer free hearing tests to new patients.
+A lot of hearing care professionals offer free hearing tests to new patients.
 It’s an appealing offer – why pay for something you can get for free?
 But, as the old saying goes, there is no such thing as a free lunch.
 And there is no such thing as a free hearing test.

 Why Offer Free Testing?

 Whenever someone gives something for free, they have to make the money up somewhere else.
 Otherwise they wouldn’t be able to stay in business very long just offering free products and services.
 Hearing aid specialists and big box retailers usually don’t charge for hearing tests because they don’t have credentials to bill insurance for testing, so they don’t have to “make up” the cost.
 They do it already by default.
 But why do audiologists offer free testing?